Yu Yao-hsing

-Yu Yao-hsing (游耀興; born 12 February 2002) is a Taiwanese footballer who plays as a forward for China League One club Foshan Nanshi and the Chinese Taipei national team.
+Yu Yao-hsing (游耀興; born 12 February 2002) is a Taiwanese footballer who plays as a forward for China League One club Guangxi Hengchen and the Chinese Taipei national team.

 Club career

 Yao-hsing had planned to stop playing football to attend the National Taiwan Normal University.
 However, when he was not accepted into the university, he decided to enroll at Ming Chuan University and continuing playing football with Ming Chuan University FC.
 During his first match with the club in 2020, he was the only freshman in the starting lineup.
 As of 2023, he serves as the team's captain.

+On 5 March 2026, Yu joined China League One club Guangxi Hengchen.

 International career

 Yao-hsing made his senior international debut on 16 June 2023 in a friendly against Thailand.
 Three days later he scored his first goal for Taiwan in a 3–2 friendly victory over the Philippines.
 On 12 October 2023, Yao-hsing scored a brace against Timor-Leste in Taiwan's opening match of 2026 FIFA World Cup qualification.